Design & Architecture

-In addition to the exquisite dinnerware and tableware collection, the Nymphenburg porcelain is also featured in each bathroom, as well as in the decorative art pieces that are showcased in all the guestrooms, each of which highlights a distinctive design scheme.
+In addition to the hotel's exquisite dinnerware and tableware collection, the Nymphenburg porcelain is also featured in each bathroom, as well as in the decorative art pieces that are showcased in all the guestrooms, each of which highlights a distinctive design scheme.

 The interior design is luxuriously classic with hints of European elegance, yet more contemporary that one would expect for a property dating back to 1761.
 Munich-based interior design firm Mang Mauritz Design has created an elevated and tasteful living experience for The Langham Nymphenburg Residence, Munich.